LUKEINTERNATIONAL/Mahis_Reports/README.md

    Edit the `config.py` file to point to your database.
    (The config includes the SQL query required to pull data and store it to a CSV in `/data/`.)

+    NOTE: if config includes ssh files, create a directory in the parent folder /ssh and add the files.
+The config.py should include the file name.

     ```bash
     mv config.example.py config.py
     ```